norepimorphism/imp/docs/architecture.md

 ## Backend

-The backend follows a traditional compiler model:
+The backend follows a traditional interpreter model:

 1. The lexer tokenizes source code, stripping comments and whitespace in the process.
-2. The parser assigns meaning to the tokens by grouping them into expressions.
+2. The parser assigns meaning to these tokens by grouping them into expressions.
+3. These expressions are transformed across multiple intermediate passes.
 3. The interpreter evaluates each expression.